justanotheratom/justanotheratom.github.io/_posts/2022-08-04-llc-vs-corp.md

 5. I don’t expect the entity to make a lot of money, if any.

-6. If the entity ends up making money, I would like any self-employment taxes to go towards my spouse’s Social Security contributions, to satisfy her Work Credits.
-It is important for a person to satisfy Social Security Work Credits in order to qualify for Disability Benefits if the need arises.

 I consulted these sources for information:

 -   [Compare Business Structures - LLC vs. Corporation, S Corporation and C